 Criteria for LLM Admission

 - Applications are accepted and reviewed on a rolling basis.
-For priority consideration for Fall 2014, please submit all required materials by March 15, 2014.
-Space permitting, applicants will be accepted until May 15, 2014.
+For consideration for Fall 2014, please submit all required materials by July 15, 2014.

-- Early applications are strongly encouraged, as the Admissions Committee may utilize a "rolling admissions" policy, beginning in early February.
+- Early applications are strongly encouraged, as the Admissions Committee begins making admissions decisions in December.
 Applications ordinarily will not be considered by the Admissions Committee until all required information, including TOEFL score, has been received.